redmoses/blog/_posts/2014-07-02-deploy-Ladon-web-service-with-gunicorn.md

 tags: [deploy, gunicorn, ladon, python]
 ---

 Before starting I would like to mention that this article is not intended to teach Ladon or Gunicorn.
-It is rather for people who have worked their way around each of these libraries individually and are now seeking for a way to use them together.
+It is rather for people who have worked their way around each of these libraries individually and are now seeking for a way to use them together. <!-- more -->

 (You need to have Ladon and Gunicorn libraries installed in your environment) I am using the example given on Ladon's website.
 Let this be our **calculator.py**: